tarek-eltalawi/fatawa_ai/README.md

 4. **Pinecone errors**: Check your environment variables are set correctly

 ### Environment Setup
-- Python 3.8 or higher is required
+- Python 3.11 or higher is required
 - Make sure all environment variables in `.env` are set
 - The web interface requires a modern browser with JavaScript enabled

 ## Upcoming Features

+- handle arabic format in the answers and make it more presentable (written correctly from right to left)
+- convert the graph to be a async graph so that if more nodes are added, they can run in parallel
+- add more nodes as tools to retrieve extra sources if needed
+- one idea is to translate questions to be able to search in the other vector database (curently arabic vector database has much more data than english)
+- add apps interface for both ios and android
+- experiment with different models and different prompt engineering, QWEN is doing good but not that good specially for arabic
+- separate scraping from ingesting logic
+- make the project more readable and modular

 #### Tools:
 - [x] Translation tool
-- [ ] Web search tool
+- [ ] Resources Fetching tool
 - [ ] Image search tool
 - [ ] File search tool

 ### High Priority
 - [x] Web interface for easier interaction
-- [ ] Support for conversation history
+- [x] Support for conversation history
-- [ ] Support for multiple languages (Arabic, Urdu, etc.)
+- [x] Support for multiple languages (Arabic)
+- [x] Source ranking by relevance score
 - [ ] Question classification to improve retrieval accuracy
 - [ ] Streaming responses for faster feedback
-- [ ] Source ranking by relevance score

 ### Medium Priority
 - [ ] Support for more document formats (PDF, HTML)